Rdatatable/data.table/GOVERNANCE.md

 ## Changing this GOVERNANCE.md document

 There is no special process for changing this document.
-Submit a PR and ask for review, making sure to tag `@Rdatatable/committers` to ensure all current Committers are aware of the change.
+Submit a PR and ask for review; the group `@Rdatatable/committers` will automatically be assigned to ensure all current Committers are aware of the change.

 Please also make a note in the change log under [`# Governance history`](#governance-history)